Papa Don't Preach

-Background and recording
+Recording

 "Papa Don't Preach" was written by Brian Elliot, who drew inspiration from conversations he overheard among teenage girls outside his North Hollywood recording studio, which had a mirrored front window frequently used by high school students.
 Describing it as a "love song, maybe framed a little bit differently", Elliot said the lyrics focused on a young woman facing a difficult life decision.
-In 1986, while working with aspiring Warner Bros. artist Christina Dent, Elliot presented the demo of "Papa Don't Preach" to label A&R executive Michael Ostin —who had previously championed "Like a Virgin".
-Ostin saw potential and played the track for Madonna, who was in the process of creating her third studio album, True Blue.

-She expressed immediate interest, prompting Ostin to negotiate its transfer.
-Though initially hesitant to let the song go, Elliot ultimately agreed, later calling the opportunity for Madonna to record one of his songs "hard to resist".
+In 1986, while working with the aspiring Warner Bros. artist Christina Dent, Elliot presented the demo of "Papa Don't Preach" to the A&R executive Michael Ostin, who had previously championed the Madonna song "Like a Virgin".
+Ostin saw potential and played the track for Madonna, who was creating her third studio album, True Blue.
+She expressed interest, prompting Ostin to negotiate its transfer.
+Though hesitant, Elliot agreed, later calling the opportunity to have Madonna record one of his songs "hard to resist".
 While her lyrical contributions were minimal, Madonna received a co-writing credit.
-She later explained her connection to the material: "[The song] just fit right in with my own personal zeitgeist of standing up to male authorities, whether it's the pope, or the Catholic Church or my father and his conservative, patriarchal ways [...] that's why I thought it was so great".
+She later said: "[The song] just fit right in with my own personal zeitgeist of standing up to male authorities, whether it's the pope, or the Catholic Church or my father and his conservative, patriarchal ways [...]
+That's why I thought it was so great."

-The song was recorded at Channel Recording Studios in Los Angeles alongside the rest of the True Blue album.
+The song was recorded at Channel Recording Studios in Los Angeles alongside the rest of True Blue.
 Upon meeting in the studio, Madonna reportedly asked Elliot if she had "wrecked his song", leading to a short but amicable discussion.
 The recording featured Patrick Leonard and Stephen Bray on keyboards and percussion, with Fred Zarr and Jonathan Moffett also contributing.
 Guitarists included David Williams, Bruce Gaitsch, and John Putnam, while backing vocals were performed by Siedah Garrett and Edie Lehmann.
 Zarr, who had worked on Madonna's 1983 debut album, created the signature string introduction while experimenting on an Emulator II synthesizer.
-Madonna, impressed by the result, decided to use it to open the track; Zarr was not formally credited for this contribution.
+Madonna, impressed, used it in the opening; Zarr was not credited.